 Water wells have been around since 7500 BC and are obviously a tried and true utillity.
 These oldest know water wells are in Cyprus, but wells for home drinking water go back to 1820 in the United States.
 Wells are very common around Breckenridge.
 Summit County's rural character and low population density favor a distributed water system like this because many homeowners have purposely built outside of town for the solitude, privacy, or quiet.
 Buyers shopping for real estate may be surprised to find their potential Breckenridge home has a well, and that the town water services cover a very small radius and are just not available.

 When a home is located off municipal water and sewer systems, well water is a great, proven alternative.
 Many well water users think their water is superior in taste to the nearby town water.
 In the long run, it's also cheaper.

 The depth and quality of water wells can very greatly, but most of those established in Summit County are quite deep.
 This means their reservoirs are not easily affected by surface contamination, but are more expensive to drill.

-For homes using water wells, often the waterwater option is an Onsite Wastewater System (OWS) or Septic System.
-State laws and county laws protect homeowners by requiring that wells are located a significate distance away -- 50 ft. from a septic tank or sewer line and 100 ft. from any leach field.
+For homes using water wells, often the waste water option is an Onsite Wastewater System (OWS) or Septic System.
+State laws and county laws protect homeowners by requiring that wells are located a significant distance away- 50 feet from a septic tank or sewer line and 100 feet from any leach field.

 Breckenridge well permits are recorded with the Colorado Division of Water Resources, 303.866.3447.
 To obtain information on a water well and forms, visit the Colorado Division of Water Resources website.

 BEFORE YOU BUY

-Before purchasing a home, another advisable test to insure that you have adequate water is a well pump test showing how many gallons per minute the well pumps and the recovery rate of your well.
+Before purchasing a home, another advisable test to ensure that you have adequate water is a well pump test showing how many gallons per minute the well pumps and the recovery rate of your well.